SUPER-Net: Trustworthy Image Segmentation via Uncertainty Propagation in Encoder-Decoder Networks: Results

 \subsubsection{Uncertainty Maps}

-The output of VMP U-Net consists of a segmentation map (prediction) and an uncertainty map.
-In Fig. \ref{fig:hipp}, and \ref{fig:brain}, we present representative cases selected from the hippocampus and BraTS test data.
-We show (a) one input modality (only FLAIR for the BraTS data), (b) the ground-truth label, (c) the noise-free case, (d) a Gaussian noise case and (e) a targeted attack example.
-For each case, we illustrate (1) the segmentation prediction obtained with U-Net, (2) the proposed VMP U-Net prediction, and (3) the corresponding VMP uncertainty map.
-We point to regions (pixels) incorrectly classified by the network with the arrows (sub-figure (2c), (2d), (2e)).
-In the uncertainty maps, we place arrows in the same spot as in the prediction figures (sub-figure (3c), (3d), (3e)).
-It is evident from the figure that VMP U-Net associates high uncertainty with incorrect predictions and pixels belonging to targeted regions.
-We also note that when the predicted segmentation is (almost) identical to the ground-truth, the model is confident in its segmentation predictions and is only uncertain at the boundary between the structures of interest (noise-free case, sub-figures (2c) and (3c)).
-On the other hand, when noise or adversarial attacks are detected, or when the network's segmentation predictions are incorrect, higher uncertainty values are associated with the predictions (sub-figure (2d), (3d), (2e) and (3e)).
-The comparison with the point-estimate approach, i.e., U-Net, demonstrates the need for the uncertainty maps.
-The reliability of the segmentation prediction can be assessed using the uncertainty maps.
+The output of SUPER U-Net consists of the pair: segmentation map (prediction) and uncertainty map (obtained from the predictive covariance).
+For the other approaches, uncertainty is evaluated through multiple forward passes.
+In Fig.\ref{fig:lungs_images}, we present a representative case for the Lungs dataset.
+In Fig. \ref{fig:combined_hippo_brats} we present representative cases selected from the hippocampus (\ref{fig:hipp}) and BraTS (\ref{fig:brain}) test data.
+We show the input modality (only FLAIR for the BraTS data), the ground-truth label, and predictions with associated uncertainty maps.
+The first row presents the noise-free case, the second row reports the predictions and uncertainty maps for the Gaussian noise case, and the third and fourth rows show two examples of adversarial attacks.
+We normalized the predictive variance of SUPER U-Net for better visual comparison to the uncertainty maps of Bayes U-Net and Ensemble U-Net.
+We point to regions (pixels) incorrectly classified by our network with the black arrows, and we point to the corresponding locations in the uncertainty maps.
+It is evident from the figure that SUPER U-Net associates high uncertainty with incorrect predictions and pixels belonging to targeted regions.